 Another great way to brew this tea is to cold brew it.
 Place 2 Janat Strawberry teas in a jug or tall glass of water and leave it in the fridge overnight (or at least 8 hours).

-You can drink this tea in the afternoon as it’s quite refreshing, or after dinner as it’s quite sweet.
+You can drink this tea in the afternoon as it’s quite a refreshing berry-flavoured tea, or after dinner as it’s quite sweet.

 Why Janat Paris?